 A nonexempt employee is eligible to be paid overtime for work in excess of 40 hours per week, per federal guidelines.

-In some states, overtime is paid when workers put in more than 8 hours in a single day.
-For them, even if they haven’t met the minimum 40 hour per week federal threshold, any hour over 8 is paid at time-and-a-half.
+In some states, overtime is paid when workers put in more than eight hours in a single day.
+For them, even if they haven’t met the minimum 40 hour per week federal threshold, any hour in excess of eight is paid at time-and-a-half.

-Fair Labor Standards Act (FLSA) exempt and nonexempt tests
+What are the factors to determine exempt or nonexempt?
+Fair Labor Standards Act (FLSA) exempt vs. nonexempt test

 Salary basis test

 The next threshold to be met to determine if an employee is exempt from overtime pay is the salary basis test.
-To qualify, employees must meet the current set minimums.
+To qualify, employees must meet the current set minimums.¹

 Many states have enacted higher salary thresholds or more specific duties tests.
 In the event of a conflict, employers are generally advised to meet the levels most beneficial to the employee.